 Yeboah currently attends OCAD University in Toronto and is under-going her MDes in Digital Futures.
 She aspires to design interactive systems that create more intuitive and stronger communications between the user and the interactive system they are involved with to enhance meaningful experiences.
 Yeboah also enjoys photography, illustration and creates webcomics in her spare time.
 She is the author of her second webcomic "Over 8 Miles" which is currently ongoing on Tapas and her the comic's main Wordpress site.

-Jie Guan is an undergraduate student in Digital Painting & Expanded Animation at OCAD University.
+Jie Guan is an graduate student in the Digital Futures program at OCAD University, and gained an undergraduate degree in Digital Painting & Expanded Animation at OCAD University.
 Since experimenting in making painting, animation, and visual effects using computer programs, he has considered that he needs to improve his computational skill as a future artist.
 Currently, he engages in making interactive installations, programming animations, and researching data transferred through the Internet of Things and represented in Mixed Reality systems.

 As a graduate student in Inclusive Design at OCADU, Amna is interested in doing multidisciplinary projects for the design and development of novel applications focused on assistive technologies.
 She holds a Bachelors degree in Computer Science with a focus on HCI and has previously developed extended reality immersive experiences in VR, AR and Hologram exhibits in Pakistan's National History Museum.
 Amna is also a self taught artist who enjoys photography and digital painting in her spare time.